zeynepduygutekler/zeynepduygutekler.github.io/_pages/projects.md

 Add Images.
 View This Game Here.

-## Plug-mate Interface: A Web-based User Interface for a Smart Plug Load Management System (Apr 20 – Sep 20)
+## Plug-mate Interface: A Web-based User Interface for a Smart Plug Load Management System
+*Apr 20 – Sep 20*
+---
 * Designed and developed a web-based user interface for a smart plug load management system using the Django Web Framework, HTML, CSS and Javascript.
 * Integrated Dash-Plotly applications to visualise the user’s energy consumption on a smart energy